rbaumbach/InstagramSimpleOAuth/README.md

 ## Version History

-Version history can be found at the [InstagramSimpleOAuth wiki](https://github.com/rbaumbach/InstagramSimpleOAuth/wiki/Version-History).
+Version history can be found [on releases page](https://github.com/rbaumbach/InstagramSimpleOAuth/releases).

 ## Suggestions, requests, and feedback